Please note: Academic Committees and Services is now located on the 1st Floor, Scott/Shand House, 90 St David's Street, Dunedin.

 It is a requirement for all Category A and Research Ethics (Health) approved studies to submit a Final Report.
 Please note this does not apply to studies reviewed and approved under the provision of Category B or Minimal Risk Health Research - Audit and audit related studies.

 The Academic Committees office has the responsibility for the administration of the University of Otago Human Ethics Committee and the University of Otago Human Ethics Committee (Health).
-The Academic Committees Office is located on the Ground Floor of the University Clocktower Building in offices G22 and G26.
+The Academic Committees Office is located on the 1st Floor, Scott/Shand House, 90 St David's Street, Dunedin

 Manager, Academic Committees